 They want to gain pleasure

-When you think about your next campaign, ask yourself: “Why should someone buy product or service that I advertise?”
+When you think about your next campaign, ask yourself: “Why should someone buy a product or service that I advertise?”

 Once you have your answer (it can either be a or b), you and your team can approach preparing a copy and designing a creative.